2023 South Ethiopia Region referendum: Logistics

 The National Election Board expected to hire 18,885 people, and requested 541,270,104.82 birr to carry out the referendum.
 410.1 million birr was given.
 5,200 election observers from Ethiopia and elsewhere were expected.

 3,771 polling stations were set up, divided into 31 groups.
 These are expected to see around 3 million voters.
 Each polling station is expected to release its results over the five days following the referendum.
 To assist those with reading difficulties, each option on the referendum was also represented by an easily identifiable symbol: a white dove for a vote in favor of a new region, and a hut for a vote against.

 Results

 Full results were initially expected on 15 February, and partial results were released on 18 February.
-A decision on the results of the election in Wolaita Zone is pending due to stated irregularities before and during the election process and complaints of voter fraud.
+The National Election Board announced on 20 February that a majority had voted to secede, although the official results from the Wolayita Zone were still pending as the board stated a variety of irregularities occurred before and during the vote.
+These irregularities are possibly due to a longstanding campaign for Wolayita to become a region on its own.
+Of the areas with approved results, the largest opposition came from the Gedeo zone.
+The referendum in the Wolayita Zone was rerun on 19 June, and its results were released eight days later.